SeatBoost-Inc/seatboost-sdk-docs/docs/ui/payment.md

         </td>
         <td width="70%">
             <p><b>Tips</b></p>
-            <p>A step with a list of useful tips before joining the auction is designed to provide guidance and essential information to users, ensuring they have a better understanding of the auction process and can participate more effectively.</p>
+            <p>A step with a list of useful tips before joining the auction is designed to provide guidance and essential information to users, ensuring they have a better understanding of the auction process and can participate more effectively.
+This step is optional depending on the tips existence or not and it appears on the terms tab.</p>
             <p>This screen aims to empower users with the knowledge they need to make informed decisions during the auction, enhancing their overall satisfaction with the platform and increasing the likelihood of a positive bidding experience.</p>
         </td>
     </tr>